siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 There is a lot of documentation about Btrfs on the Internet.
 We will therefore not repeat the extensive possibilities as well as the commands and their application here.
 Reading **`man btrfs`** and **`man btrfs-<command>`** is mandatory.
 In addition, we recommend the extensive [kernel.org Wiki](https://btrfs.wiki.kernel.org/index.php/Main_Page) and the detailed documentation on [readthedocs.io](https://btrfs.readthedocs.io/en/latest/index.html).

 > **Please note**
-> siduction does not support a separate boot partition when using the Btrfs file system.
+> siduction does not recommend a separate boot partition when using the Btrfs file system.

 The */boot* directory is an essential part of the operating system.
-With a separate partition, it would be excluded from system snapshots and thus a rollback would lead to errors.
+With a separate partition, it would be excluded from system snapshots and thus a rollback could possibly lead to errors.
+The situation is somewhat more differentiated when using *systemd-boot*.
+In this case, please consult the [systemd-boot](0717-systemd-boot_en.md#systemd-boot) manual pages.

 **Use Btrfs**